 - methadone - 4 pills per day

-To use the tool simply choose one of these from the drop-down list and enter a daily dose of respective drug and your age when the habit is picked up.
-If you want to base it on life expectancy in your country life expectancy in your country, Wikipedia comes to the rescue, as always.
+To use the tool, simply choose a substance from the drop-down list and enter the daily dose of the respective drug and the age at which the habit is picked up.
+If you want to base it on the life expectancy in your country, Wikipedia comes to the rescue, as always.

-The calculator is based on data aggregated and reasoning conducted by Treatment4Addiction.
+This calculator is based on data aggregated and analyzed by Treatment4Addiction.
 They took data from U.S. Centers for Disease Control and Prevention (CDC), Substance Abuse and Mental Health Services Administration and other sources.

-I imagine there are small areas where you could say "wait, but", such as the one where they dismiss the fact that average life expectancy includes addicts (and people who died at an early age) or the fact that shorter lifespan isn't only related to health issues (also to accidents, crime-related deaths).
-Also, it's just statistical data - particular cases might be far from an average.
+We imagine there are a few areas where you could say "wait, but", such as where they dismiss the fact that the statistic for average life expectancy includes addicts (and people who died at an early age), and the fact that a shorter lifespan isn't only related to health issues (also to accidents, crime-related deaths, etc).
+Also, it's just statistical data - particular cases may be far from the average.

-The calculator is meant to raise awareness around the gravity of the problem.
-Please feel free to fill in the numbers and share the "link to this result" on Facebook or Twitter.
+The calculator was instead designed to raise awareness about the gravity of the problem.
+Please feel free to fill in the numbers and share on Facebook or Twitter using the "link to this result".